hms-dbmi/gehlenborglab-website/docs/UPDATING_VIA_GUI.md

 Drag-and-drop or select your image file `firstname-lastname.png`

+Images must be smaller than 10k x 10k pixels.
+Most images should be less than 2k x 2k pixels.

 <img alt="drag files" src="/docs/img/14_drag_files.png" width="400" />

 Once again, follow the steps to start a pull request: